utkarshcmu/grafana.org/content/blog/2018-07-25-how-the-new-influx-query-engine-was-designed-and-how-to-use-it-with-grafana.md

 +++
-title = "The Design of Flux, the New Influx Functional Query Language" author = "jdam" date = "2018-07-25" keywords = ["Grafana", "Blog", "Flux", "InfluxDB", "Plugins", "Conference", "GrafanaCon"]
+title = "How the New Influx Query Engine Was Designed—And How to Use It With Grafana" author = "jdam" date = "2018-07-25" keywords = ["Grafana", "Blog", "Flux", "InfluxDB", "Plugins", "Conference", "GrafanaCon"]